Home

 Part of the Wildlife Reserves Singapore, this attraction uses pieces of the land from the Singapore Zoo and Night Safari.
 This area is part of the Mandai nature reserves and contains a freshwater habitat itself.
 The goal of the park is to raise awareness about the importance of conserving our freshwater habitats, which are being destroyed at an alarming rate.

 The idea for the River Safari originally began as a small freshwater aquarium, but continued to grow with each brainstorming session.
 Eventually, it evolved into a boat ride down a simulated version of the Amazon River.
-The creators then decided that it would be even better to provide guests the chance to see the wildlife that lives along the rivers going about their normal activities, and from there, River Safari was born.
+The creators then decided that it would be even better to provide guests the chance to see the wildlife that lives along the rivers going about their normal activities, and from there, it was born.
 Each ecological system was painstakingly researched to provide as authentic an experience as possible.

 Highlights of the Rivers